bsyh/hexapod-raspberryPi-unfished/mechanism/model fixed/README.md

-For some types of 3D printer, there might be a requirement of minimun thickness at the edges that connect surfaces.
+For some types of 3D printers, there might be a requirement of minimum thickness at the edges that connect surfaces.
 If you find that components crack due to the thickness issue, try the fixed model in this folder.

 `body_center.stl`: redesign a flat surface for angle sensor.